 Should I write to my insurance company, or call?

 Most travelers feel that picking up the phone is more convenient, but that’s an instinct you should resist.
 It may be easier, but having an answer in writing—usually by email—is far more useful.
-It also creates a necessary paper trail that you can refer to if you should ever have to make a claim.
+It also creates a necessary paper trail.
+You can refer to it if you should ever have to make a claim.
 If you must call, be sure to get the name of the person you spoke with.
 Make a note of the time and date.

 How about your travel agent or insurance agent?
 They’re not off the hook after you’ve purchased your policy.
-Many states require insurance agents and travel agents who sell insurance to be licensed, and if an agent has sold you a policy with promises of coverage, and the insurance didn’t cover you, then you need to connect quickly with the agent.
+Many states require insurance agents and travel agents who sell insurance to be licensed.
+If an agent has sold you a policy with promises of coverage, and the insurance didn’t cover you, then you need to connect quickly with the agent.

-While a travel agent or insurance agent can act as an advocate when your claim has been denied — bear in mind, though, that there may be some privacy restrictions that limit your agent’s involvement — you should never rely on them for authoritative information about coverage.
+A travel agent or insurance agent can act as an advocate when your claim has been denied.
+Bear in mind, though, that there may be some privacy restrictions that limit your agent’s involvement.
+You should never rely on them for authoritative information about coverage.
 In fact, a good agent will insist that you review your policy for yourself before buying.

 Always direct your communications to the primary source: your insurance company.
 In the event of a dispute, it’s the insurance company’s coverage promises (made through its policy)—not those of your agent—that matter.

 If you receive correspondence from your insurance company, review it thoroughly, and call the company if you have questions.
 If you must have a phone conversation, confirm the substance of the conversation later in an email.

 Believe it or not, travel insurance companies want to hear from you before, during, and after your trip.
 Why?
 They are as keen as you are to avoid some of the claim horror stories that you might have read, and the only way to do that is to keep an ongoing dialog with their customers.